-Amped-up class: Now in her second season with Miami City Ballet, Lauren Fadeley has found new challenges in company class.
+Amped-up class: Since joining Miami City Ballet in 2016, Lauren Fadeley has found new challenges in company class.
 "It's more intense and aerobic than I'm used to," she says.
 Her approach: It's not a casual warm-up but a daily opportunity to practice everything correctly, so it's automatic onstage.

 All-day fitness: After barre, you may find Fadeley doing bridges—"I like to be able to feel the lift in my butt"—and ab work to stabilize her body for adagio.
 During lunch, she does a few minutes of free weights or the elliptical, and on longer breaks, she'll get a Pilates lesson from corps member Christie Sciturro.

 Ocean escape: MCB's studios are two blocks from the beach, so Fadeley keeps a bathing suit in her locker.
 "After a long day, it's nice to jump in the water and tread for a little bit, kick out my legs and relax," she says.
 Strolling on the sand has also helped her metatarsals, which tend to drop or shift.
 She focuses on rolling through her feet and finding correct alignment.

 At the theater: Before going onstage, Fadeley always does a downward dog and takes a deep breath to calm her mind and body.
 Since her calves cramp up quickly, she'll spend the short offstage breaks between entrances standing on a calf board, a slanted platform for stretching.